 On February 20, 2015 the company granted stock options allowing for the purchase of up to, in the aggregate, 1,540,000 shares, to employees, directors and officers of Abacus.
 The grant date fair value was estimated using the Black-Scholes option pricing model with the following weighted average assumptions: risk-free interest rate of 0.8%, expected life of five years, expected volatility of 88.6% and dividend yield of 0%.
-The total amount of share-based payments expense, which is expected to be recognized over the vesting period of these stock options, is calculated at \$52,654 of which \$39,734 was recognized during the year ended December 31, 2015.
+During the year ended December 31, 2015, 20,000 stock options expired.
+The total amount of share-based payments expense, which is expected to be recognized over the vesting period of these stock options, is calculated at \$52,464 of which \$7,103 was recognized during the year ended December 31, 2016.

 On November 16, 2015 the company granted stock options allowing for the purchase of up to, in the aggregate, 1,000,000 shares, to directors of Abacus.
 The grant date fair value was estimated using the Black-Scholes option pricing model with the following weighted average assumptions: risk-free interest rate of 0.94%, expected life of five years, expected volatility of 93.16% and dividend yield of 0%.
-The total amount of share-based payments expense, which is expected to be recognized over the vesting period of these stock options, is calculated at \$41,542 of which \$10,462 was recognized during the year ended December 31, 2015.
+The total amount of share-based payments expense, which is expected to be recognized over the vesting period of these stock options, is calculated at \$41,542 of which \$23,969 was recognized during the year ended December 31, 2016.

 On December 28, 2015 the company granted stock options allowing for the purchase of up to, in the aggregate, 5,625,000 shares, to employees, directors and officers of Abacus.
 The grant date fair value was estimated using the Black-Scholes option pricing model with the following weighted average assumptions: risk-free interest rate of 0.75%, expected life of five years, expected volatility of 93.78% and dividend yield of 0%.
-The total amount of share-based payments expense, which is expected to be recognized over the vesting period of these stock options, is calculated at \$239,944 of which \$235,196 was recognized during the year ended December 31, 2015.
+The total amount of share-based payments expense, which is expected to be recognized over the vesting period of these stock options, is calculated at \$239,944 of which \$4,211 was recognized during the year ended December 31, 2016.